-VMIA’s Cyber Insurance policy covers your organisation for breach response expenses incurred by your organisation.
+VMIA’s Cyber Insurance policy covers your organisation for expenses related to your data breach responses.
 Your department, agency (or hospital) and its directors, officers and employees are all covered.

-VMIA’s Cyber Insurance provides for first-party expenses (incurred by your organisation in the event of a cyber incident) and third-party expenses (amounts your organisation is legally liable to pay, as a result of a cyber incident).
+VMIA’s Cyber Insurance covers first party expenses (incurred by your organisation in the event of a cyber incident) and third party expenses (amounts your organisation is legally liable to pay to third parties, as a result of a cyber incident).

 Protection for your organisation includes:

 - cyber extortion loss, including negotiation, security consultants and extortion payment to end the threat

 - restoring, recreating or recollecting corrupted, damaged or deleted data